vearch/vearch/docs/APILowLevel.md

 and the other is to obtain corresponding documents based on filter conditions.
 If partition_id is set, obtain the corresponding document on the specified partition.
 At this time, the meaning of document_id is the document number on this partition.
+Document_id can be [0, max_docid] of the specify partition and max_docid and partition
+info can get by interface of cluter/health.
 Usually this is used to obtain the full data of the cluster.

 request format:
 ````$xslt